Guide for application – plant protection products

 If you are the holder or represent a holder of a product authorisation you may need to apply for a renewal of a product authorisation.

 Product authorisation for a plant protection product is limited in time and the authorisation of the product is depending on the approval of the active substance in the EU.
 Therefore, when the approval of the active substance has been renewed within the EU, you must apply for the renewal of your product authorisation before it expires so you can continue to have your product on the Swedish market.
-The application must be made within three months after the renewed approval of the active substance, but already before your application it is important to make a pre-notification and to have a dialogue with the evaluating member state.
+The application must be made within three months after the renewed approval of the active substance, but already before your application it is important to have a dialogue with the evaluating member state.

 If you are the holder or represent a holder of a product authorisation and need to amend the product authorisation of your plant protection product, you must apply for an amendment.
 Changes to product approvals can generally be divided into two categories.
 Major changes that require a risk assessment are handled via the zonal procedure and administrative changes that are handled nationally.